This week inHusker history

 The week of Nov.
 13-19, looking back in five-year intervals

-1891: In the fourth game in program history, Nebraska suffers its first defeat, 14-12, at Doane.
+1891: In the fourth game in program history, Nebraska suffers its first defeat, 14-12, in a seesaw battle at Doane.
 NU was hurt by the absence of captain Ebenezer Mockett, who was ineligible to play after withdrawing from classes.

 1896: Yes, the rules were a little different: Nebraska pulls away from Iowa State, 12-4, with the help of a completed punt from Orley Thorpe to Frank Wiggins for a 35-yard TD.

 «1901: Nebraska exploits the center of Kansas defense for a 29-5 win in Lincoln.
 The game started with a ceremonial kickoff by Nebraskas governor, Ezra P. Savage. | Omaha Bee | Topeka Capital: 1, 2 | Nebraska State Journal: 1, 2, 3

 1906: Two field goals by Kansas Clyde Wallace send Nebraska to an 8-6 defeat. | Omaha Bee: 1, 2 | Minneapolis Journal | Chanute Tribune: 1, 2 | Stats

 1911: Owen and Ernest Frank star as Nebraska wallops Kansas, 29-0.
 The score nearly matched what supposedly was predicted by NU coach Jumbo Stiehm, though he said he had been misquoted. | Topeka Capital: 1, 2 | Omaha Bee: 1, 2